-100 Greatest Gangster Films: Charley Varrick, #78
+100 Greatest Gangster Films: Charley Varrick, #78 - California Literary Review

 A group of cops see things differently and set out to take White down.
 Things quickly turn personal.
 Lead detectives Dennis Gilley (David Caruso) and Thomas Flanigan (Wesley Snipes) eventually decide that to succeed, they have to take the law into their own hands.

-Giving a black cop a decidedly Irish name like Flanigan is apparently screenwriter Nicholas St. John’s attempt at urban humor—along with having a guy named White lead a band of black gangsters.
+Giving a black cop a decidedly Irish name like Flanigan is apparently screenwriter Nicholas St. John’s attempt at urban humor—along with having a guy named White to lead a band of black gangsters.

 While King of New York has its moments, they are drowned out by the incessant gunfire that is often a substitute for an actual plot.